pdebuque/Gig-Tree/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I created gig tree in response to a problem I've encountered throughout my time as a freelance classical conductor and singer: the sheer number of overlapping projects I'm involved with, and the lack of a standard of communication and scheduling platform.
+I created gig tree in response to a problem I've encountered throughout my time as a freelance classical conductor and singer: the sheer number of overlapping projects I'm involved with, and the lack of a standard communication and scheduling platform.
 I long ago lost track of the number of emails, texts, facebook messages, etc. etc. I've sent and received to wrangle my gig schedule.

 Enter gig tree!